Paul-Egeonu/Sales_Analysis_and_Forecast/README.md

 ----------------
 ### Tools
-The tool used for this analysis is Microsoft Excel
+The tool used for this analysis was Microsoft Excel
   - [Download MS Excel](https://microsoft.com)

 ----------------